 Jennifer let out a pained groan and laid her next card.
 From the hungry gleam in Gran’s eyes, she was about to finish her off.

-Liam was at his desk when I walked in.
+Liam was at his desk when I walked into his office.
 He sat behind a computer screen with a pair of glasses perched on his nose.
 The sight did the trick of reminding me that he was human after all, aging and fallible as the rest of us.
 Gran and Jennifer were just in the other room, Jakob downstairs only a yell away.
 I had nothing to fear from Liam.
 The only way he could hurt me was with words, and I knew from experience that people only hurt you if you let them.
 The good thing was that I didn’t care enough about his opinion to be bothered by what he thought of me, and as I focused on that thought, I readied myself to go to war with him.

 “There,” he said, closing his laptop.
 He set his glasses aside and turned to me.
 “I sent the pictures to Mike.
 He’ll get them to The Jokers.
 They should be out of Magnolia in a few hours.”